-DVR Service Providers must adhere to the following information technology security standards and requirements to be in compliance with the terms and conditions of the 2022-2024 DVR Statewide Service Provider Agreement.
+DVR Service Providers must adhere to the following information technology security standards and requirements to comply with the terms and conditions of the DVR Statewide Service Provider Agreement.

 Requirements in bold apply to all DVR Service Providers.

 Requirements with an asterisk only apply to DVR Service Providers with personnel and/or subcontractors.